Symmetry restoration in mean-field approaches: Symmetry Restoration - General Formalism

 \subsection{Symmetry restoration of the HFB wave function}

-In most of the projection studies, one starts with broken-symmetry mean-field wave function $|\Phi\rangle$ of the HF or HFB type.
-The advantage of these states is that they can be written as generalized product states and Wick's theorem allows to evaluate the matrix elements of arbitrary many-body operators $\langle\Phi|\hat{O}|\Phi\rangle$ in terms of the matrix elements of the one-body densities
+In most of the projection studies, one starts with a broken-symmetry mean-field wave function $|\Phi\rangle$ of the HFB type~\cite{ring2000,(Sch19)}.
+These states can be expressed as vacua of quasiparticles $\alpha_k|\Phi\rangle =0$ which are connected by a unitary transformation to the operators $a^\dag_n,a^{}_n$ of an arbitrary reference basis

-In addition the generalized Wick's theorem, see Appendix~\ref{sec:AppA}, allows us to express matrix elements of the form $\langle\Phi|\hat{O}|\Phi'\rangle$ in terms of the corresponding transition densities~\cite{ONISHI1966367,(Bal69a),Hara1979_NPA332-61,ring2000}.